RamnathKumar181/Task-Diversity-meta-learning/README.md

 * Run `sbatch scripts/download_meta_dataset/install_meta_dataset_parallel.sh` to download and prune all datasets in a parallel fashion.
 Note that, due to memory constraints, we are saving ILSVRC2012 in a seperate directory from the other 9 datasets.
 While running the scripts to train the model, make sure to copy all the datasets to a single directory.
 * That's it, you are good to go! :)

+For the few-shot-regression setting, we test on Sinusoid, Sinusoid & Line, and Harmonic dataset.
+Furthermore, these datasets are toy examples and require no downloads.

 ### Training & Testing

 We have carefully organized our codes under [`scripts`](scripts).